The-Nazara-Project/Nazara/docs/src/intro.md

 Nazara is a Rust tool used to automate the registration and update process of machines and VMs in the IPAM tool [NetBox](https://netboxlabs.com/docs/netbox/).

+This documentation is split by target group.
+Check the navigation bar on the left hand side for all pieces of information that are relevant for you.

 ```admonish bug title="Found a bug?"
 Please [Open an issue on Codeberg](https://codeberg.org/nazara-project/Nazara/issues).
 ```